AlexWaygood/typeshed-stats/examples/example.md

 In CI, stubtest is run on `linux` only.

-Typeshed currently has 15 unique allowlist entries for `m3u8` when running stubtest in CI.
+Typeshed currently has 3 unique allowlist entries for `m3u8` when running stubtest in CI.

-### Pyright settings in CI: *not strict*
+### Pyright settings in CI: *strict on some files*

-This package is tested with pyright in typeshed's CI, but all files in this stubs package are excluded from the stricter pyright settings.
+Some files in this stubs package are tested with the stricter pyright settings in typeshed's CI; some are excluded from the stricter settings.

 ### Statistics on the annotations in typeshed's stubs for `m3u8`

 - Parameters (excluding `self`, `cls`, `metacls` and `mcls`):
-    - Annotated parameters: 147
+    - Annotated parameters: 200
-    - Unannotated parameters: 23
+    - Unannotated parameters: 12
-    - Explicit `Any` parameters: 3
+    - Explicit `Any` parameters: 4
-    - Explicitly `Incomplete` (or partially `Incomplete`) parameters: 7
+    - Explicitly `Incomplete` (or partially `Incomplete`) parameters: 9
 - Returns:
-    - Annotated returns: 85
+    - Annotated returns: 99
-    - Unannotated returns: 1
+    - Unannotated returns: 0
     - Explicit `Any` returns: 1
     - Explicitly `Incomplete` (or partially `Incomplete`) returns: 0
 - Variables: